adrienZ/adrienzaganelli.com/content/blog/everything-you-need-to-create-your-first-skill-as-a-developer.md

 ## Testing the skill

 To make it short, evals are unit test for LLM behavior.
-My current idea is to use the [evalite.dev](https://v1.evalite.dev/) framework from the famous [@mattpocock](mattpocock).
+My current idea is to use the [evalite.dev](https://v1.evalite.dev/) framework from the famous [@mattpocock](https://github.com/mattpocock).

+<RichLink aria-hidden="true" href="https://v1.evalite.dev/" title=""></RichLink>

 ### Define the behavior you want